"Leverage the Critical Services List in your Organization"

 A successful CSL rollout follows a structured, governed approach:

-Define what the service does, who owns it, why it is critical and the impact of disruption.
+Capture a clear, business‑focused definition that explains what the service does, who owns it, why it is critical and the impact of disruption.

-3. Establish Governance
+4. Establish Governance and Approvals

 The Bottom Line